 This is the foremost reason people remember a blog.
 When they come to a blog, and it creates a first-time impression, he/she are more likely to bookmark your blog, or come back to your blog.
-More over, people like brands, as they like to associated with something which has created a name.
-Once you succeed in creating a well-known brand of your own blog, you have done the 50% of task for creating a big name for your-self and for your blog.
+Moreover, people like brands, as they like to associate with something which has created a name.
+Once you succeed in creating a well-known brand of your blog, you have done the 50% of the task for creating a big name for your-self and your blog.
 There are just few elements which will help you to brand your blog, and increase the trust factor.

-- Your blog design : Keep it unique and keep it according to personality of your blog.
+- Your blog design: Keep it unique and keep it according to the personality of your blog.

 - Blog logo and avatar: People remember visual aspect more than the textual stuff.
-Your logo should create a great impression on user mind, so that they remember it.
-A good idea is to work on a logo/avatar in a way, that you can use on your blog and on your social-media profiles so that user can connect to it.
+Your logo should create a great impression on user mind so that they remember it.
+A good idea is to work on a logo/avatar in a way, that you can use on your blog and your social-media profiles so that the user can connect to it.
 One rule of thumb: Use the same avatar everywhere.

 - Important Pages: Pages like about page, contact page, start here are very useful for first time readers to know about your blog.
 This will make them connect to your blog.

 - Copyright years: If you are running an old blog, it’s a good idea to show that in the footer section of your blog.
-For example: I stared ShoutMeLoud in 2008, and if you look at the footer, you can clearly see 2008-2014.
+For example, I started ShoutMeLoud in 2008, and if you look at the footer, you can clearly see 2008-2014.

-- Show off your numbers: If you have done tremendously good in certain part of your blog marketing.
-For example: thousands of RSS subscriber, or lacks of Facebook fans, or an appealing Alexa rank, place them in a way, so that it;s visible to first time user.
-When we see thousands of people liking a page, or subscribe to a blog, we are more likely to subscribe to it, assuming this blog/page have something great to offer.
+- Show off your numbers: If you have done tremendously good in the certain part of your blog marketing.
+For example thousands of RSS subscriber, or lacks of Facebook fans, or an appealing Alexa rank, place them in a way so that it;s visible to the first time user.
+When we see thousands of people liking a page or subscribe to a blog, we are more likely to subscribe to it, assuming this blog/page have something great to offer.
 (Of-course you have to offer something great).